 For frying fish

-- Take Katla mach, clean and wash it thoroughly, drain it well.
+- Clean and wash the fish(katla/rui/tilapia) thoroughly, and drain it well.

-- Heat a pan, add mustard oil, when smoke starts coming from the oil, add the katla mach to the pan.
+- Heat a pan, and add mustard oil, when oil releases smoke, add the fish to the pan.

 - Fry the fish till one side gets golden brown in colour, then flip it off and fry the fish from another side.